STREET TEAM MARKETING and Why It's A Favorite?

 2.)
 Face-to-face interactions offer opportunities to create a positive and memorable brand impression

 3.)
-Getting trial size product samples into people's hands often changes their purchase behavior
+Getting trial size product samples into people's hands is proven to change purchase behavior

 4.)
-Allows brands to generate attention and engagement in competitive environments
+Generate attention and engagement in competitive environments

 5.)
 Reach people outside transit hubs, near city festivals, in business districts, and college campuses